Volume 71, Number 4, August 2005

 4 Materials & Structures Laboratory, Tokyo Institute of Technology 4259 Nagatsuta-cho, Midori-ku, Yokohama, Kanagawa 226-8503, Japan

-received 15 April 2005; accepted 22 June 2005
+Accepted: 22 June 2005

 x (-2212) single layers were prepared on substrates in different conditions of oxygen pressure using a 266 laser generated by slower Q-switched YAG system.
 Several X-ray diffraction methods were employed to investigate the crystal structure of -2212.
-X-ray diffraction (XRD) methods of -2 and scan were used to verify the epitaxial growth of -2212(001), and reciprocal space mapping (RSM) of - was employed to investigate in-plane lattice constants and structural modulation.
+X-ray diffraction (XRD) methods of θ-2θ and ϕ scan were used to verify the epitaxial growth of -2212(001), and reciprocal space mapping (RSM) of ω- was employed to investigate in-plane lattice constants and structural modulation.
 Satellite peaks generated by structural modulation on the RSM showed asymmetric distribution around the main peak.
 The periodicity of modulation was evaluated using satellite peaks on the RSM.
 With increasing oxygen pressure, the lattice constant expanded along the c-axis and contracted along the b-axis, while structural modulation expanded along both b- and c-axis directions.

-© EDP Sciences 2005
+© EDP Sciences, 2005